LuisGandora/LetterBot/README.md

 Our idea is to create a Letterboxd Web Scraper to search through and compare movies by genre and general ratings and return a list of movies according to the user's input.
 Our tool will allow viewers to drastically decrease the time they waste searching for a movie and more time enjoying their perfect movie of the night.

+We orignally worked on making this a data scraper for LinkedIn, but LinkedIn doesn't really allow us to do that without drawbacks.
+So we switched gear and decided to scrape Letterboxd and make a tool to help movie enjoyers more efiiciently choose a movie that fits their preferences of that moment.